otrv4/otrv4/architecture-decisions/001-security-level.md

 To provide cryptographic domain separation when multiple values need to be derived from the same secret, we set `x = counter || secret`, where the counter changes for each situation.

+In OTRv4, long-lived key authentication can happen by using SMP or comparing fingerprints.
+We use the SHA3-512 hash function for generating fingerprints from the long-lived public keys.
+This results in a long 512-bit (64 byte) fingerprint.
+The full length fingerprint will be used for SMP authentication.
+But to make manual fingerprint comparison easier, OTRv4 will allow 2 different truncation levels for implementers to choose from:

+* Truncation to 56 bytes (224-bit security level)
+* Truncation to 32 bytes (128-bit security level)

 ### Consequences